 Any allegation of sexual misconduct brought against a MIT student or employee, regardless of where the alleged sexual misconduct occurred, will be taken seriously.
 Sexual misconduct alleged to have occurred off the MIT campus may be more difficult to investigate.
 If a person who is not a member of the MIT community notifies MIT of alleged sexual misconduct by an MIT student or employee, MIT will determine whether the conduct described is a sufficient risk to the safety of the MIT community to review further.

-Vice President for Human Resources Alison Alden and Senior Associate Dean for Student Life Barbara Baker serve as Co-Title IX Coordinators.
+Human Resources Manager for Employee Relations Jennifer Walsh and Senior Associate Dean for Student Life Judy Robinson serve as Co-Title IX Coordinators.
 Title IX coordinators are responsible for tracking and monitoring incidents of gender based discrimination, including sexual misconduct, to ensure that MIT responds effectively to each complaint, and, where necessary, to conduct an investigation of a particular situation.
 MIT has also designated Title IX deputy coordinators who have been trained to assist individuals with concerns of this nature.